markkamau1/bitcoin-ux-africa/blog/posts/seed-phrase-ux.md

             <p>We asked users who did write down their seed phrase where they stored it:</p>

             <ul>
-                <li>41% took a photo — which defeats the purpose of a physical backup</li>
+                <li>41% took a photo, which defeats the purpose of a physical backup</li>
-                <li>23% saved it in phone notes — which defeats the purpose entirely</li>
+                <li>23% saved it in phone notes, which defeats the purpose entirely</li>
                 <li>19% wrote it on loose paper that was later lost</li>
                 <li>17% stored it somewhere actually secure</li>
             </ul>